Te āhua o ā mātou mahi How we operate

 Design review

 TAG is an independent panel of experts in the fields of architecture, urban design and landscape architecture, as well as in Te Ao Māori.
-Its role is to challenge to ensure robust process and support Eke Panuku in key decision-making ensuring we are creating amazing places within our communities.
+Its role is to challenge to ensure robust process and support Eke Panuku in key decision-making ensuring it is "creating amazing places" within communities.
 It advocates for best practice, innovative and meaningful design, and world-leading outcomes.

 You can read more about TAG here.